SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    and the condition expression is evaluated again.

-The loop format and execution process described above is shorthand for (and equivalent to) the outline below:
+The loop format and execution process described above is shorthand for (and equivalent to) the outline below.

 .. syntax-outline::